About Ebykr

 Ebykr celebrates classic and vintage lightweight bicycles through provoking imagery and opinion.
 Let's roll together!

-Legnano Cycles: A Colorful History in Words & Images
+Legnano Bicycles: A Colorful History in Words & Images

 Legnano secured its rightful place in the great tradition of Italian cycling many epochs ago.
 This is largely because Legnano was and remains among the winningest brands in all of cycling racing history, with professional road greats like Alfredo Binda, Gino Bartali and Fausto Coppi each riding Legnano bicycles.
 It is also despite (or paradoxically because of) its flamboyantly colorful past, which features everything from fascist political regimes lording over the sport to outright murder at the hands of aggrieved souls.